Video Tutorials

 Argument Ranking

-The platform relies on user feedback to rank arguments submitted for each viewpoint.
-This feedback is provided through the Evaluate Arguments button under each viewpoint.
-(Each viewpoint has its own instance of this button.)
+The platform relies on user feedback for both submitting and ranking arguments.
+To help evaluate arguments previously submitted for a viewpoint, click the Evaluate Arguments button beneath it.
+(Each viewpoint has its own instance of this button — see the figure below.)

-Similarly, the platform relies on user feedback to rank counters submitted to challenge presented arguments.
-This is done through the Evaluate Counters button found beneath each argument.
+Similarly, the platform relies on user feedback for both submitting and ranking counters that challenge existing arguments.
+To help evaluate counters submitted to a given argument, click the Evaluate Counters button found beneath it.

-Each topic page displays a live, ranked list of the top arguments for each viewpoint, updated continuously based on the latest feedback.
-It also highlights the single top counter identified for each argument in real time.
+Each topic page displays a ranked list of the top arguments for each viewpoint, updated continuously based on the latest feedback.
+It also highlights the single top counter identified for each argument.

 The elements described here are illustrated in the sample topic page below.
-For more details on how the platform operates, watch the three videos above or click here.
+For more details on how the platform operates, we highly recommend watching the three videos above.
+Also, check out the About section.

 An example topic page and its key elements